MINGYONGG/Final-Year-Project/README.md

 **1. Downloading from the Official Website**

-You can visit the MIT-BIH Arrhythmia Database webpage to download the dataset manually.
+a) You can visit the MIT-BIH Arrhythmia Database webpage to download the dataset manually.
 Here's a step-by-step guide:

-Go to the MIT-BIH Arrhythmia Database.
+b) Go to the MIT-BIH Arrhythmia Database.

-Click on the "Download" section.
+c) Click on the "Download" section.

-Choose the desired format (typically the "PhysioBank ATM" format).
+d) Choose the desired format (typically the "PhysioBank ATM" format).

-Download the dataset zip files to your local directory.
+e) Download the dataset zip files to your local directory.

-Once the files are downloaded, extract them and place them in a directory for your project.
+f) Once the files are downloaded, extract them and place them in a directory for your project.

 **2. Automatically Downloading Using Python Code**